Integrations

 - Skill-and-credential matching at rostering time, with credentials sourced from a separate HR system or a compliance platform

-These are smaller integrations individually but compound into “rostering takes 15 minutes a day instead of 90.”
+Smaller integrations individually, but they compound into rostering taking 15 minutes a day instead of 90.
 That kind of saving is what makes growth from 30 to 100 participants survivable without doubling office headcount.

-Three cases where Brevity’s out-of-the-box is still the right answer:
+Three cases where Brevity out-of-the-box is still the right answer:

 - Small providers (under ~20 participants).
 The manual work is contained and the cost of integration outpaces the saving.

 - Providers in the first year post-registration.
-Operational shape is still settling; building integrations against patterns that will change is wasted.
+Operational shape is still settling; building integrations against patterns that will change is wasted effort.

-The threshold where integration work pays back is usually around 30-50 participants, a leadership team that wants more visibility than Brevity’s native reports give them, and an operations manager who’s already feeling the cost of the manual reconciliation work.
+The threshold where integration work earns its place is roughly 30-50 participants, a leadership team that wants more visibility than Brevity’s native reports provide, and an operations manager already feeling the cost of the manual reconciliation work.

-Most Brevity integration projects start the same way: an audit of what’s being typed twice or reconciled manually, ranked by hours per week saved.
-The plan stages the claims-to-accounting flow first (highest cash-flow value), then the operational reporting (highest leadership value), then the family/coordinator visibility (highest experience value).
+A Brevity project starts with an audit of what’s being typed twice or reconciled manually, ranked by hours per week saved.
+The plan stages the claims-to-accounting flow first (highest cash-flow value), then operational reporting (highest leadership value), then family/coordinator visibility (highest experience value).

 More reading